-Next, using tongs to hold the potato, slice it in half lengthwise.
+Next, using tongs to hold the potato, slice it in half lengthwise using a sharp knife.
 Be careful, they are hot!

 Now use a spoon to cut a rim around the edge of the potato.
 This will make it easier to remove the potato from the skin.